 Rows are randomly distributed across partitions

 All key-based stages, by default, are associated with Hash as a Key-based Technique.

-Hash Partitioning is one of the most popular and frequently used techniques in Data Stage.
+Hash Partitioning is one of the most popular and frequently used techniques in the Data Stage.
 Under this part, we send data with the Same Key Colum to the same partition.

 Same Key Column Values are Given to the Same Node.

 Hash partitioning Technique can be Selected into 2 cases